Relative Paths - Tag Relationships

 Flat tag structure.

 If your application needs more than 10 tags then don't do this.
 (Also, write better names and descriptions than those shown in this example.)
+If your application needs less than 10 tags, a context tag is still a best practice.

 Prior to the introduction of Context tags, this was the only way to organize tags.
 Knowing how to use filters in the Tag Browser was an essential skill in order to find any given tag.